 Three weekends a year, the Farm hosts Market Fairs that draw both locals and visitors from across the country.
 Showcasing 18th-century life in a festive way, the events feature demos by tradesmen and artisans, a variety of musical and dramatic performances, arts & crafts for kids and adults, and savory food (often cooked on spits), and more.
 It’s like Ren Fest on a smaller scale, in a different era and place.
 Fun and educational for all, the Market Fairs are easily a family bucket list item.

 Once you visit Claude Moore Colonial Farm, there’s very good chance you’ll go back, making membership worth it.
 Rates are very reasonable ($40/family per year), and benefits include a season pass giving you unlimited admission, entry to all three Market Fairs and other special events, discounts on workshops and gift shop items, and use of the Farm’s library.
-Ready to sign up?
-Fill out then mail in the application form or call 703.442-7557 for more information.
+Sign up online or call 703.442-7557 for more information.

 You can read even more about Claude Moore Colonial Farm in this post about our first visit there.
 But I highly recommend you go experience it for yourself.

-Claude Moore Colonial Farm is located at 6310 Georgetown Pike in McLean VA — direction are available here.
+Claude Moore Colonial Farm is located at 6310 Georgetown Pike in McLean VA — directions are available here.
 Hours are 10am – 4:30pm Wedsnesday – Sunday from April 1 – December 31.
-Regular admission is $3/adult, $2/children & seniors, free for ages 2 and under.
+Regular admission is $5/adult, $3/children & seniors, free/2 & under.
 Market Fair admission is $8/adult, $4/senior, $3/child, free for ages 2 and under.